GoFetchDeliveries/api/README.md

 ## Feedback is welcome

-If you have a question or notice a problem with this API documentation feel free to submit an issue or a pull requiest.
+If you have a question or notice a problem with the API or this documentation feel free to submit an issue or a pull requiest.